inab/oeb_general_docs/how_to/1_explore_results.md

 An interesting feature of this plot is the interactivity, the elements of chart's legend and table are clickable so that the end-user can hide the participants he is not interested in and/or lay far from the area of interest; and the classification is dynamically recomputed.

-For more information, visit its official Git Repository - [https://github.com/inab/OpenEBench_scientific_visualizer](https://github.com/inab/OpenEBench_scientific_visualizer)
+For more information, visit its [official Git Repository](https://github.com/inab/OpenEBench_scientific_visualizer)

 ### BarPlot results visualization